vedant1324/-AWS-CDK-serverless-application/README.md

 - `DEVELOPMENT_GUIDE.md` - Development best practices and guidelines
 - `AWS_MOCK_TESTING_RESULTS.md` - LocalStack testing results

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation files for detailed guides
-- Review the monitoring guide for operational questions

 ### Single Environment Setup
 This application is configured for development and testing with: